Search

 Button, "Non-Violence is Our Strength," 1965-1970

-Cesar Chavez founded the National Farm Workers Association in 1962.
-His organization later merged with the Agricultural Workers Organizing Committee to form the United Farm Workers (its logo is a stylized eagle seen on this button).
-Chavez fought tirelessly for the dignity of all farm workers and sought recognition, through nonviolent means, for the union that represented them.
+Cesar Chavez and Dolores Huerta founded the National Farm Workers Association in 1962.
+The organization later merged with the Agricultural Workers Organizing Committee to form the United Farm Workers (its logo is a stylized eagle seen on this button).
+Chavez died in 1993, and Huerta continued to serve as the Vice President until 1999.